rust-lang/cargo/src/doc/contrib/src/team.md

 - Managing and updating the policies of the Cargo Team itself
 - Keeping up with maintenance of the Cargo codebase, ensuring it stays functional and that infrastructure and team processes continue to run smoothly

-Members are not expected to participate in all of these activities, but exhibit some interest and involvement in the project that covers some of these activities.
-Voting on RFCs and major change proposals is expected from all members.
 Breaks and vacations are welcome and encouraged.
 If a member is no longer participating after a few months, they may be asked to step down.